Group Media & Photos

 Arrived in Honolulu with about 775 other internees aboard the military troopship the Shawnee.

 As resident priest of the Lihue Hongwanji Mission, Rev. Hiseki Miyasaki oversaw the development of the temple's Japanese language school and promoted the establishment of Young Buddhist Associations modeled after the YMCA.
-He died several years after returning from internment, having served the community on Kauai for 45 years.
+He died several years after returning from incarceration, having served the community on Kauai for 45 years.